 We begin just around the corner from Piccadilly Circus in St James’s Market.
 It’s usually very difficult to choose one of the many Danish selections at Ole and Steen, but not today.
 Seat yourselves at a table on their elegant mezzanine and enjoy a tasty hot chocolate accompanied with a Chocolate Social – their handcrafted long pastry with marzipan, vanilla custard and chocolate; just perfect for sharing.

 An amazing experience deserves a memorable souvenir, and we know just the one.
 Let’s head west now, across Regent Street St James’s and down Jermyn Street to Princes Arcade.
 You’ll find Prestat’s alluring shop nestled in the middle of the contemporary arcade.
-This chocolatier is a haven for chocolate lovers, you may have already heard about them from reading Roald Dahl’s ‘Charlie and the Chocolate Factory’ or as chocolatier of choice for the Queen.
+This chocolatier is a haven for chocolate lovers, you may have already heard about them from reading Roald Dahl’s ‘Charlie and the Chocolate Factory’.
 There’s so much to choose from, but you can’t go wrong with a Pink Marc de Champagne box of exquisite truffles.
 Save them for later though, we’re only just starting our chocolate odyssey.

 Fortnum & Mason and The Parlour